aerizostudios/martify-site-4ec0a/content/pages/index.md

         content: >-
           Get started right away with no coding and easy-to-use navigation settings to create the most accessible platform for your customers.
-  - section_id: lorem-ipsum
-    title: 'Come for the performance, stay for the flexibility'
-    content: >
-      Transform your online business into a powerful hyperlocal marketplace using Martify
-    image_alt: lorem-ipsum
-    actions: []
-    type: section_hero
-    image: images/Online shopping-cuate (1).svg
 seo:
   title: Martify - Build your online store
   description: >-